AqwamCreates/DataPredict/docs/API/Models/NearestCentroid.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-NearestCentroid.new(distanceFunction: string, use, useWeightedDistance: boolean, kValue: integer): ModelObject
+NearestCentroid.new(distanceFunction: string, use, useWeightedDistance: boolean: ModelObject
 ```

 #### Parameters: